 Dwarka

-The city of Dwarka is considered one of the seven most sacred cities of Bharat, the others being Ayodhya, Mathura, Maya, Kasi [Varanasi], Kanchi, Avantika.
-As per mythology this city had been founded by Lord Sri Krishna after He had left Mathura.
+The city of Dwarka is considered one of the seven most sacred cities of Bharat, the others being Ayodhya, Mathura, Maya, Kasi [Varanasi], Kanchi, and Avantika.
+As per mythology, this city had been founded by Lord Sri Krishna after He had left Mathura.
 Lord reclaims land from the sea for this city and Vishwakarma builds the city on the banks of river Gomati as per the wishes of Lord Krishna.
-The city had many palaces covered with gold roof, silver and other precious stones adorned the walls.
+The city had many palaces covered with gold roofs, silver, and other precious stones adorned the walls.
 The glittering city it was, after Sri Krishna left this soil for Vaikunta, the Yadava leaders fought within them and ruined the Sri Krishna’s clan.
 The city then submerged into the sea.

 Swarg Dwarka /Moksh Dwarka